 The children may develop amnesia: sometimes about the stressor events.
-Memory lost also may occur.
+Memory loss also may occur.

 Children may suffer from learning retention.
 They find it hard to process new information.
 Their language skills will also suffer.

-There is poor body image, low self-esteem, and excessive shame from children suffering from chronic stress disorder.
+Poor body image, low self-esteem, and excessive shame are common among children suffering from chronic stress disorder.

 Chronic stress disorder was first identified in 1997 in Trauma and Recovery by Judith Herman.